WE ARE NOMURA

 Junpei Hino

-As a director, he is involved in production management for a wide variety of fields, including corporate displays and events, as well as showrooms, commercial facilities, stores, and museums.
-In 2020, promoted to section manager.
-Without being bound by the framework of production management, he works with designers to design multiple facilities.
-Currently active as a management player.
+As a director, he is involved in the production management of a wide range of fields, including corporate displays and events, as well as showrooms, commercial facilities, stores, and museums.
+In 2020, he was promoted to section manager.
+Not limited to production management, he works with designers on multiple facilities.
+He is still active as a management player.

 Related Links